 Justice Harper was nominated for a judicial appointment by Governor John G. Rowland on May 22, 1997, and the oath of office as a Superior Court Judge was administered to him on July 7, l997.
 On January 5, 2005, Governor M. Jodi Rell nominated Justice Harper for elevation to the Appellate Court and the oath of office as an Appellate Court Judge was administered to him on January 26, 2005.
 On February 23, 2011, Governor Dannel P. Malloy nominated Justice Harper for elevation to the Supreme Court and the oath of office as Supreme Court Justice was administered to him on March 16, 2011.
 Following his tenure on the Supreme Court, Justice Harper currently sits by designation on the Appellate Court.

 Justice Harper is a member of the bars of the State of Connecticut, the United States District Court for the District of Connecticut, the United States Court of Appeals for the Second Circuit and the United States Supreme Court.
 He is currently the Chairman of the Commission on Racial and Ethnic Disparity in the Criminal Justice System as well as Connecticutís Representative to the National Consortium on Racial and Ethnic Fairness in the Courts.
-Justice Harper is also a member of the Advisory Boards of the Legal Studies Program and the Institute for Social Justice at the University of New Haven and is a participant in the Judicial Branch's Speakers Bureau Program.
+Justice Harper is a member of the Advisory Boards of the Legal Studies Program and the Institute for Social Justice at the University of New Haven and is a participant in the Judicial Branch's Speakers Bureau Program.
 Justice Harper is also an Associate Fellow of Berkley College at Yale University.

 Justice Harper previously served as the Chairman of the Edwin Archer Randolph Diversity Award Committee, a member of the Rules Committee of the Superior Court, a participant in the Judicial Branch's Mentor Program and a member of the Board of Directors of the Connecticut Judges Association.